VladimirSharapov/SpringWebForum/README.md

 2. Go inside ROOT and run mvn clean install.
 If you want to skip test add -DskipTests.

 3. Take spring-webforum.war from ROOT/webforum-view/webforum-web-view/target and put it
    into Tomcat 7 webapps folder.
-(Should run on others app servers like Jetty, Weblogic, but I tested only on Tomcat 7).
+(Should run on other app servers like Jetty, Weblogic, but I tested only on Tomcat 7).
    Application is by defaut in demo mode, so it uses h2 in memory database.

 4. Go to  http://yourtomcataddress:yourport/spring-webforum